daniel-isidro/master_kschool/master_class_27.md

 * Support Vector Machines are not generally used.
 It is used as a last resort method.
 It's trainig takes hours vs minutes in decission trees

 * SVM is meant for finding a line that separates two classes.
 Margin is the error

+## Gradient Boosting Trees

+* It is a type of ensemble learning

+* Can be used for regression and for classification

+* Always use learning_rate=0.1